ifm/developerportal/v1.1.30/_sources/Technology/configuration.md.txt

             - mode
             - other parameters
             - state to "RUN" or "IDLE"
+    - Note that port parameters can be changed subsequently by the application
 - applications/classes
 - applications/instances
     - If the current state is "CONF":
-        - other parameters
+        - other parameters: this include port parameters
         - state
     - If the current state is "RUN" or "IDLE":
         - state
-        - other parameters
+        - other parameters: this include port parameters
         - if "CONF"-only parameters are requested, an error will be triggered.
 The application has to be explicitly switched to "CONF" before changing these parameters.

 :::{note}